 The School of Medicine seeks to provide equal access to its programs, services and activities for all medical students.
 The Center for Disability and Access (CDA) provides accommodations and support for the educational development of medical students with disabilities.
-Medical students with a documented disability and students seeking to establish the existence of a disability and to request accommodation are required to meet with the CDA Director for recommended accommodations.
+Medical students with a documented disability, and students seeking to establish the existence of a disability, that would like to request accommodations are required to meet with the CDA to establish accommodations.
 The CDA will work closely with eligible students and the Academic Success Program to make arrangements for approved accommodations.
 The School of Medicine and CDA maintain a collegial, cooperative, and collaborative relationship to ensure compliance with federal and state regulations for students with disabilities.

-Steven Baumann EdD, School of Medicine Senior Director of Academic Success Program, serves as the liaison between the School of Medicine and the CDA.
+Steven Baumann EdD, School of Medicine Senior Director of Academic Success Program, serves as the liaison between the School Of Medicine and the CDA.